James Toohey (prospector)

-James Toohey (1827-1883) was a prominent Irish-Australian land owner of the early colony of Brisbane.
+James Toohey (1827–1883) was a prominent Irish-Australian land owner of the early colony of Brisbane.

 Early life

 James Toohey was born in Galway, Ireland in 1826, the son of Peter and Bridget Toohey (nee Dirnan).
 His father served as an officer in the British Army in North America and after retirement, in 1832 brought his family to New Norfolk, Tasmania near to the penal colony of Hobart.
-In 1836 his father Peter, went to New Zealand in search of work as a cooper.
+In 1836 his father went to New Zealand in search of work as a cooper.
 James, his mother and three of his siblings remained in Tasmania until November 1837 when the family moved to Sydney, Australia.
 Peter supported his family until he drowned in a river in the Bay of Islands area of New Zealand in 1840.

 James Toohey joined the 1849 Gold Rush of California where he made his fortune as a blacksmith.
 He returned to Australia in 1853 and settled in Brisbane, Queensland.
 James married Anne Dogherty, daughter of John Dogherty and Fanny Cavanagh, on 30 August 1859 at St Stephens Cathedral in Brisbane, Queensland.